j-maynard/j-maynard/README.md

 ## About Me

-I am a punky goth metal head (The mohawk is real)  Out and about I am mostly found wearing Kilts and Big Boots.
+I am a punky goth metalhead (The mohawk is real)  Out and about I am mostly found wearing Kilts and Big Boots.
 I am a passionate technologist with a passion for Software Development and Open Source.
-I am frequently trying to expand my knoweldge and develop my skills which makes being a full stack developer a good fit for me.
+I am frequently trying to expand my knowledge and develop my skills which makes being a full-stack developer a good fit for me.

 ## My skills

 My skillset is certainly eclectic but lends itself strongly to the technical.
-I'm a versitile software developer who is as comfortable working on Frontend systems as Backend systems.
-I have a resonable amount of DevOps skills thrown in to the mix and can work my way round a database if I need to.
-I have working understanding of the following languages:
+I'm a versatile software developer who is as comfortable working on Frontend systems as Backend systems.
+I have a reasonable amount of DevOps skills thrown into the mix and can work my way around a database if I need to.
+I have a working understanding of the following languages:

 <table>
    <tbody>